Cane-likeHaving upright slender stems that may be jointed and with smooth bark.

-This plant tolerates between USDA zones 7a to 10a and grows to 3 m (10 ft)
+This plant tolerates between USDA zones 6a to 9a and grows to 3 m (10 ft)

 These temperatures represent the lowest average

 All photographs and data are covered by copyright.
-Apart from any fair dealing for the purpose of private study, research, reference or review, as permitted under the Copyright Act, no part may be reproduced by any means with out written permission.
-All inquiries should be addressed to plantfile.com attention Peter Kirkland.
+Apart from any fair dealing for the purpose of private study, research, reference or review, as permitted under the Copyright Act, no part including images and text may be reproduced by any means without written permission.
+The information presented in the map is only indicative and may contain errors and omissions.
+All inquiries should be addressed to firstname.lastname@example.org attention Peter Kirkland.